 They are truly “Giving Colorado Premature Babies a Healthier Start”

-Children’s Hospital Colorado Foundation (Colorado Springs) Funds to purchase five MicroCool Refrigerators for use in the NICU.
+Children’s Hospital Colorado Foundation (Colorado Springs) Funding to support the NICU Family Support Program.

 Children’s Hospital Colorado Foundation (Colorado Springs) Funds to support the Volunteer Task Force Program, a Newborn Hope sponsored program that assists babies and families in the NICU to ease the challenges caused by premature birth.